 Why Not Post to the VASSAL Website?

 - I'm building modules for my own use, not trying make a definitive or authorized version.
-This site simply offers them as alternatives and explains why I made them as they are.
+This site simply offers them as "show and tell" alternatives and explains why I made them as they are.

 - My modules are always subject to being tweaked, it is easier for me to just upload a replacement file to my own file host.

 - There is no obvious method for deleting a module from the VASSAL website.
-There is no reason to retain old versions of modules after bugs have been fixed.
+Why keep older versions of modules after bugs have been fixed or improvements made?

 - My modules are usually bare-bones, mainly just map and counters.
 No charts and tables.

-- Some of the modules are experimental, as I explore the capabilities of the software.
+- Some of my modules are rudimentary or experimental, as I learn the capabilities of the software.
+Most need playtested.